marfarma/wordpress-seo/readme.txt

 * No longer redirect attachments that have no parent.
 * Correctly grab thumbnail for OpenGraph settings.
 * Pages now get the correct priority (0.8).
+* Added the option to noindex or completely disable post format archives.

 = 1.0.2.3 =